HMS Camilla (1776): American Revolution

 On 15 and 20 April Camilla took two more prizes that were carrying rum, molasses and sugar, and molasses, respectively, but there are no details available.
 On 21 April, she captured Perfect, Etienne Codnet, Master, bound from Cape Nichola, Hispaniola, with a cargo of molasses.
 Then on 25 and 26 April she took two more unknown vessels, both carrying rum and rice.
 She also captured Fonbonne, W. De Gallet, master, and W. Galley, owner, which was sailing from Cap-Français to Miquelon with a cargo of wine and molasses.

 In July 1777, boats from Camilla and Pearl captured and burnt the Continental schooner Mosquito.

 Camilla captured several merchantmen in late 1777 or early 1778.
 On 15 November she captured the sloop Admiral Montague, sailing from Hispaniola to Rhode Island with a cargo of molasses and coffee.
 That same day, she captured Chance, Thomas Bell, master, which was sailing to Georgia with a cargo of flour and rum.
 Lastly, on 14 March 1778, Camilla captured Polly, William Thompson, master, which was sailing to Surinam in ballast.

 When Philadelphia fell to the British in 1777, several American vessels found themselves trapped between the city and the British fleet further down the Delaware River.
 The Americans launched some three fire ships towards the British, but gunfire from Roebuck, Camilla, and other British vessels caused the Americans to set their ships on fire too soon, and to abandon them.
 British boats were able to pull the fire ships on shore where they could do no harm.

 In February 1778 Captain John Collins took command of Camilla.
-She then participated in two operations, one at Newhaven on 5 July and another at Penobscot from 21 July to 14 August.
+On 18 March, 1778 boats from HMS Pearl and Camilla (now captained by Charles Phipps), captured the Pennsylvania Navy's armed boat Fame (A.K.A.
+No. 71), up a creek above Reedy Point.
+Fame was armed with one 4-pounder cannon, four swivel guns, and two wall guns; she had a crew of 12 men under the command of Joseph Wade.
+Camilla then participated in two operations, one at Newhaven on 5 July and another at Penobscot from 21 July to 14 August.